The world's charming historic piers and boardwalks

 Kristopher Kettner/Shutterstock

 The pier thrived through the Roaring Twenties, but struggled through the Great Depression in the 1930s.
-The next decade was harder still: the pier was occupied by the US Navy through the Second World War and converted into an enormous training facility.
+The next decade was harder still: the pier was occupied by the US Navy through World War II and converted into an enormous training facility.
 Post-war the pier served as part of the University of Illinois campus and hosted some major events, but gradually fell into disrepair until the 1990s.
-In this decade the pier’s future was finally set.
+In recent years, the pier’s future was finally set.
 A 150-foot (46m) Ferris wheel was erected, grand stages once again held concerts, and restaurants and shops lined the decades-old jetty.

 National Science and Media Museum/Flickr/CC0